 Successful applicants/recipients may need assistance when working online to submit information and reports electronically through HRSA's Electronic Handbooks (EHBs).
+Always obtain a case number when calling for support.
 For assistance with submitting information in the EHBs, contact the HRSA Contact Center, Monday-Friday, 8 a.m. to 8 p.m.
 ET, excluding federal holidays at: